i-CAT Scans and CBCT Digital Imaging in Buffalo, NY

 Like us on Facebook!

-Orthodontists Associates of Western New York is proud to offer CBCT digital imaging throughout Buffalo, Lancaster, Olean, Hamburg, Orchard Park, and Dunkirk, New York.
-If you are considering orthodontic care, or require cone beam computed tomography for yourself or a loved one, please contact one of our 5 convenient orthodontic offices today.
+Orthodontists Associates of Western New York is proud to offer CBCT digital imaging throughout Buffalo, Lancaster, Olean, Hamburg, Orchard Park, and Dunkirk, East Aurora, and Niagara Falls New York.
+If you are considering orthodontic treatment and would like to learn more about CBCT digital imaging, please contact one of our 7 convenient orthodontic offices to arrange a free consultation.

 Our reputation as a leader in orthodontic care is based on one thing… Making a Healthy and Beautiful Smile